Embracing asynchronous work: the future of productivity

 Async teams build culture differently but effectively.
 They use: written recognition and celebrations, async social channels for non-work chat, optional synchronous social time, documented team values and norms, virtual coffee chats when schedules align, and team retreats when possible.
 Culture comes from shared purpose and respect, not forced daily interactions.

-What types of work aren’t suitable for async?
+What types of work are not suitable for async?

 Some activities benefit from synchronous collaboration: creative brainstorming sessions (though async brainstorming also works), crisis management, sensitive personnel discussions, relationship building with new clients, and complex negotiations.
 The key is being intentional - save synchronous time for what truly needs it.